brooksmarka/g2g/README.md

 The project is configured with Continuous Integration for automatic builds on push/merge events to specific branches.

-- Main branch build is viewable at [production environment](https://main.dfgtjw67rhr7y.amplifyapp.com/).
+- Main branch build is viewable at www.mudorhero.org

-**Development Branch:**

-Pushes to the `dev` branch will automatically trigger a build and deployment to the development site URL.

 **Main Branch:**

 Pushes to the `main` branch will automatically trigger a build and deployment to the production site URL.